MicrosoftDocs/azure-docs/articles/postgresql/migrate/migration-service/best-practices-migration-service-postgresql.md

 If the data distribution on the source is highly skewed, with most of the data present in one table, the allocated compute for migration needs to be fully utilized, which creates a bottleneck.
 So, split large tables into smaller chunks, which are then migrated in parallel.
 This feature applies to tables with more than 10,000,000 (10 m) tuples.
 Splitting the table into smaller chunks is possible if one of the following conditions is satisfied:

-- The table must have a column with a simple (not composite) primary key or unique index of type int or significant int.
+- The table must have a column with a simple (not composite) primary key or unique index of type `int` or `significant int`.

     > [!NOTE]
     > In the case of the first or second approaches, you must carefully evaluate the implications of adding a unique index column to the source schema.
 Only after confirmation that adding a unique index column won't affect the application should you go ahead with the changes.

-- If the table doesn't have a simple primary key or unique index of type int or significant int but has a column that meets the data type criteria, the column can be converted into a unique index by using the following command.
+- If the table doesn't have a simple primary key or unique index of type `int` or `significant int` but has a column that meets the data type criteria, the column can be converted into a unique index by using the following command.
 This command doesn't require a lock on the table.

     ```sql
         create unique index concurrently partkey_idx on <table name> (column name);
     ```

-- If the table doesn't have a simple int/big int primary key or unique index or any column that meets the data type criteria, you can add such a column by using [ALTER](https://www.postgresql.org/docs/current/sql-altertable.html) and drop it post-migration.
+- If the table doesn't have a `simple int`/`big int` primary key or unique index or any column that meets the data type criteria, you can add such a column by using [ALTER](https://www.postgresql.org/docs/current/sql-altertable.html) and drop it post-migration.
 Running the `ALTER` command requires a lock on the table.

     ```sql
         alter table <table name> add column <column name> big serial unique;